Experiential Learning - Beyond the Clinic and Classroom

 Book Club

 Three times each year we have book club discussions with books chosen to highlight the lived experience of individuals with conditions relevant to practice as a genetic counselor.
 We invite a facilitator who is an expert in the subject of the book, and sometimes the author is able to join us for the discussion.
-We have been honored to host authors Maureen Boesen, Kyle Bryant, David Fajgenbaum, Taylor Harris, and Amy S.F.
+We have been honored to host authors Rebecca Alexander, Maureen Boesen, Kyle Bryant, David Fajgenbaum, Taylor Harris, and Amy S.F.
 Lutz in recent years.

 Recent book club selections